osjayaprakash/osjayaprakash0.github.io/quotes.md

+---
+title: "Favorite Quotes"
+shortTitle:
+permalink: /quotes.html
+---

+##### Favourite Quotes

+1. The dangers of life are infinite, and among them is safety.

+   *Gothe*

 1. Somewhere in the world, an unknown young person is probably starting a company now that will eventually be as big as today's tech giants.